jafetgado/EpHod/README.rst

 **EpHod**
 ===============

-EpHod is a deep semi-supervised language model to predict the optimum pH of enzymes (pHopt).
+EpHod is a deep learning model to predict the optimum pH of enzymes (pHopt).
+EpHod uses a  light-attention top model with 49 million parameters on the protein language model, ESM-1v, with 690 million parameters, and was trained on 1.9 million proteins with optimal environment pH (pHenv) followed by 9,855 enzymes with of catalytic optimum pH (pHopt).

+Dependencies are in `env.yml`, and we recommend using a conda environment.

+Weights of EpHod model and training datasets are available at `Zenodo <https://doi.org/10.5281/zenodo.8011249>`__.

 Usage
 -------------

-1. Clone repository and install conda environment
+1. Clone repository and install conda environment.
+Installation with the required environment takes roughly four minutes.

 .. code:: shell-session